-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative Grade Point Average (GPA) of 2.0 or above at ARCC.
-Many colleges require a 2.5 GPA or higher for admission. - A minimum grade of C in all Program requirements - Satisfy residency requirements.
+- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative Grade Point Average (GPA) of 2.0 or above at ARCC. - · A minimum grade of C in all program requirements - Satisfy residency requirements.
 See page 27. - Completion of specific degree requirements.
-To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+To receive your diploma, you must apply to graduate. - · The requirements of this program are subject to change without notice.